 Gesher Jewish Values

-‘Ve’ahavta Lareach Ha’Kamocha’, which translates to Love Thy Neighbour Like Yourself, is the Jewish Value that underpins all aspects of both religious and secular learning at Gesher.
+‘Ve’ahavta Lareach Ha’Kamocha’, which translates to Love Thy Neighbour Like Yourself, is the Jewish Value that underpins all aspects of religious and secular learning at Gesher.
 The idea of treating others with the same level of respect, tolerance, love and kindness we would want to be shown to us lies at the heart of the school’s philosophy and translates to a wide range of teaching methods undertaken by the staff at Gesher.

-Whilst Gesher is a Jewish faith school and follows the principles underpinning Modern Orthodox Judaism, we warmly welcome children from both Jewish and non-Jewish backgrounds to apply.
+Whilst Gesher is a Jewish faith school and follows the principles underpinning Modern Orthodox Judaism, we welcome children from Jewish and non-Jewish backgrounds to apply.
 As such, whilst we aim to cultivate a love for G-d and Torah, we also emphasise ensuring all students are taught to honour British Values and celebrate the diversity of different races and religions.